projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 title: Red Hat Enterprise Linux 7 Packaged Install Instructions
 ---

+For this version of Calico, with OpenStack on RHEL 7 or CentOS 7, we recommend using OpenStack Liberty or later.

 These instructions will take you through a first-time install of Calico.
 If you are upgrading an existing system, please see the [Calico on OpenStack upgrade]({{site.baseurl}}/{{page.version}}/getting-started/openstack/upgrade) document instead for upgrade instructions.

 There are three sections to the install: installing etcd, upgrading control nodes to use Calico, and upgrading compute nodes to use Calico.